Skip to Content

 You will find South Padre Island near the bottom tip of the great state of Texas.

-This beach town is best know for the fun spring break parties that happen here annually, but it also makes for a fabulous weekend getaway.
+This coastal town is best known for the fun spring break parties that happen here annually, but it also makes for a fabulous weekend getaway.

-South Padre Island is a coastal community that has long stretches of beaches, a great birding and nature center, and loads of fun beach activities to keep you busy on your weekend getaway.
+South Padre Island is a coastal community with long beaches, a great birding and nature center, a vibrant culture, and loads of fun beach activities to keep you busy on your weekend getaway.

-One of the highlights of a trip to South Padre is a trip to Sea Turtle, Inc. a Texas organization that offers education, rehabilitation, and release of sea turtles!
+One of the highlights of a trip to South Padre Island is a trip to Sea Turtle, Inc., a Texas organization that offers education, rehabilitation, and release of sea turtles!

 If that isn’t your thing, don’t worry.

 There is still plenty to do on South Padre Island.
-You can visit Schlitterbahn Water Park, spend time on the beach or ocean, or visit the Laguna Madre Nature Trail.
+You can visit Schlitterbahn Water Park, the beach or ocean, or the Laguna Madre Nature Trail.

 This is one of the getaways in Texas that everyone needs to experience at least once!